romadox/SynthCorona/readme.md

 The Config chunk describes properties like tempo and beat length.

 The Instrument chunk describes the synthesizers that will play the sound.
-This is done by creating a pattern of values between -9 and 9, which will be used as the sample intensities in the sound wave.
-There are a variety of operations that can be used in this process.
+Unlike most synthesizers, which give you a waveform and let you manipulate it, Synth-Corona instruments are built from scratch using various modules to form the wave.

 In the Module chunk, generic modules can be created, which can then be used in Instruments and Sequences, or for controlling pitch or panning.